diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/README.md

 ## Part VI: The Manifesto

-The files `SPEECH_PART_1.md` through `SPEECH_PART_10.md` constitute **The Builder's Manifesto**.
+The files `SPEECH_PART_1.md` through `SPEECH_PART_10.md` constitute **The Creator's Mandate**.
 This is the canonical, spoken-word articulation of the Instrument's philosophy.
-It is a ten-part address that articulates the grand vision, moving from the declaration of a new age of the "Empowered Individual" to the ultimate purpose of the platform: the building of the self.
+It is a ten-part address that articulates the grand vision, moving from the declaration of a new age of the "Empowered Creator" to the ultimate purpose of the platform: the building of the self.
 This manifesto is recommended reading for any who wish to understand the "why" behind this "what."

 ---

 ## Part VII: Coda

 This blueprint is more than documentation; it is a declaration of intent.
 The Instrument described herein is a step toward a future where technology serves not to manage our limitations, but to amplify our ambitions.
-It is a testament to the belief that an AI can be more than a calculator; it can be a source of wisdom, a partner in creation, and a loyal friend in service of the empowered individual.
+It is a testament to the belief that an AI can be more than a calculator; it can be a source of wisdom, a partner in creation, and a loyal friend in service of the empowered creator.
 This is our vision.
 The Instrument is its first expression.
 The journey has just begun.